wagnerptr/wagnerptr/README.md

 - 👋 Hi, I’m @wagnerptr
 - 👀 I’m interested in full-stack web development.
-- 🌱 I’m currently learning with the https://www.theodinproject.com/
+- 🌱
-- 💞️ I’m not looking for collaboration at the moment, I just started to learn.
+- 💞️ I’m not looking for collaboration at the moment.
-- 📫 How to reach me: wagnerptr@gmail.com
+- 📫 How to reach me:

 <!---
 wagnerptr/wagnerptr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.